-Advanced Squarespace SEO Tactics for Service Business
+Squarespace SEO for Service Business Part 2: Tactics for Getting Found on Google

 You've completed the Squarespace SEO foundations from Part 1.
 Your site has proper technical setup, optimized pages, fast loading speed, and mobile-friendly experience.